-The JERUSALEM WAY is the World's Longest Pilgrimage Route and an International Peace and Cultural Route! from the end of Europe in Finisterre to the beginning in Jerusalem.
+The JERUSALEM WAY is the longest path of peace and the longest pilgrimage path in the world!
+This international cultural route goes from the end of Europe in Finisterre to the beginning in Jerusalem.

 The Jerusalem Way brings together different religions, nations and cultures in an extraordinary peace project and stands for mutual recognition, tolerance and appreciation of the different ways of life.

 Jerusalem is the most important place for Christians and Jews, a holy place for Muslims and is considered the crossroads of world religions!
 The Jerusalem pilgrim reaches, among other things, many important historical places, several apostle tombs and numerous UNESCO World Heritage sites on the long way to Jerusalem.

 Melk, Wachau, Vienna, Budapest, Belgrade, Amselfeld / Battle of Kosovo, Skopje, Thessaloniki, Philippi, Dardanelles, Kavala, Troy / Troy, Alexandria Troas, Assos, Pergamon, Izmir / Smyrna, Ephesus, Pamukkale, Hierapolis, Laodicea, Antioch in Pisidia, Taurus Mountains, Konya / Iconium, Göksu Canyon, Tarsus, Adana, Antakya / Antioch, Aleppo, Maalula, Damascus, Jerash, Amman, Mount Nebo, Dead Sea, Jericho, Wadi Qelt, Judea Desert, Mount of Olives, ... are just a few examples of a multitude of well-known names on the Jerusalemweg route.